McCoy1701/Jakestering-Driver/README.md

     run the make command

-    ls and you should see a whole bunch of files but the one you need is jakestering-driver.ko
+    ls and you should see a whole bunch of files but the only one you need is jakestering-driver.ko